 How to Install OpenStack on Ubuntu?

 Cloud computing has been transforming business operations through its continuous improvement in terms of scalability, efficiency, and innovation.
 OpenStack is one such cloud computing platform that offers an open-source, flexible solution for building cloud infrastructure on Ubuntu, a stable operating system.
-This platform offers businesses to create virtual machines, manage storage, and configure networks within a comprehensive cloud environment.
+Many businesses choose to install OpenStack Ubuntu setups because it provides a stable way to create virtual machine, manage storage, and configure networks within a comprehensive cloud environment.
 By leveraging OpenStack, businesses can deploy customizable, cost-effective cloud solutions that adapt to their evolving technological needs.
+In this blog, we are going to provide you a step-by-step tutorial for OpenStack installation on Ubuntu.

 - Ubuntu Version: Use Ubuntu 24.04 LTS for the latest compatibility with OpenStack.

-- Hardware: A multi-core amd64 processor with preferably 4+ cores, adequate RAM (minimum 8GB, but 16GB or more recommended), and sufficient disk space (at least 40GB).
+- Hardware: A multi-core AMD64 processor with preferably 4+ cores, adequate RAM (minimum 8GB, but 16GB or more recommended), and sufficient disk space (at least 40GB).

 To begin with, we are going to first install Microstack, a fully-fledged program of OpenStack designed for development, testing, and small-scale cloud deployments.
 MicroStack, based on the Sunbeam project, offers a simplified way to deploy OpenStack for small to medium-scale deployments:

-3. Update Your System
+1. Update Your System

 sudo apt update && sudo apt upgrade -y